 Connie Pan, originally from Maui, earned an MFA in fiction from West Virginia University and a BA in creative writing from Grand Valley State University.
 Her writing has appeared in The Fiddlehead, Carve, PRISM international, Rosebud Magazine, Bamboo Ridge, and elsewhere.
 An excerpt from her novel-in-progress was nominated for a Pushcart Prize.
 A freelance writer and editor, she lives in Mississippi.

 Marilyn Stablein is a poet, essayist, fiction writer, and mixed-media artist whose collages, assemblages, sculptural artist’s books, and performance art explore and document visual narrative, travelogue, and memoir.
-Her last book was Vermin: A Traveler’s Bestiary (Spuyten Duyvil).
-Two books published in 2019 are Houseboat on the Ganges & A Room in Kathmandu: Letters from India & Nepal 1966-1972 (Chin Music Press) and Milepost 27: Poems (Black Heron Press).
+Her recent books are Vermin: A Traveler’s Bestiary (Spuyten Duyvil), Houseboat on the Ganges & A Room in Kathmandu: Letters from India & Nepal 1966-1972 (Chin Music Press), and Milepost 27: Poems (Black Heron Press).

 Rebecca Thomas’s fiction and nonfiction have appeared in Prairie Schooner, Hunger Mountain, The Massachusetts Review, Fifth Wednesday and other journals.
 In 2015, she received a Pushcart Prize nomination for fiction.
 She received her MFA in creative writing from West Virginia University.
 She received undergraduate degrees in creative writing and screenwriting from Chapman University.
 Originally from Orange County, California, she now teaches writing in Morgantown, West Virginia.